What is a video wall system?

 - Video walls come in a large range of display technologies, including LCD, LED, projection cubes, blended projection, and more.
 Each display type offers unique advantages and limitations in terms of resolution, brightness, reliability, cost, and other factors.

 - Depending on the display type and mounting system selected, video walls can be built in flat, curved, or even three-dimensional shapes.
 They can be small enough to be portable or large enough to fill a multi-story atrium.

-The video wall controller connects your content sources to the displays.
+The video wall processor, or controller, connects your content sources to the displays.
 It lets you control what content is shown on the displays, when and where it appears, and how it looks.

-Video wall software provides an interface for controlling your displays, controller, and source content.
+Video wall software provides an interface for controlling your displays, processor, and source content.

 - Most video wall software provides a “dashboard” of the system, including a real-time view of the displays and a list of your available content sources.